Enxhis/Assignment9-readme-Generator/Develop/README.md

   6. [Questions](#questions)

   ## Installation
-  Firstly install node in your machine.
-Before running the code, do a npm install.
-After the installation is done, run the code with node as node index.js.
-Then answer the command-line questions and the README.md will be generated.
+  - Install node in your machine \ - Npm install \- Run the code as: node index.js \- Answer the command-line questions \- README.md will be generated

   ## Usage
-  Given a command-line application that accepts user input, when the user is prompted for information about the repository, a quality and professional README.md is generated with the Title, Description, Table of Content, Installation, Usage, Licence, Contributing, Tests and Questions
+  Given a command-line application that accepts user inout, when the user is prompted for information about the repository, a quality and professional README.md is generated with the Title, Description, Table of Content, Installation, Usage, Licence, Contrubutions, Tests and Questions

   ## Licence
   MIT
   *  ![License badge](https://img.shields.io/badge/license-MIT-green)

   ## Tests
-  Manual Testing, run the code and discover errors
+  Manual Testing has been used for this project.
+Run the code and discover possible errors

   ## Contribution
   Enxhi Salaj